quizzical-spade/raspberry-craft/README.md

 Linux, however, says screw all that.
 You have absolute and complete control over everything you want to control.
 That does mean that you can just kinda...break it, but that's worth it; anything you could break you have to do pretty intentionally.
 The downside is that to get that level of control, you have to learn not just the [command line](#command-line-crash-course) but also how operating systems and processes work in general.
 It's worth it, I promise.
 You're learning not only a new skill but a whole swath of new terms and ways of thinking about things.
 It will come, and this is a very, very verbose guide, so you should have a good basis.

-For this project, we're use Linux because it's free and pretty light in terms of space and performance; it can run on less powerful hardware, which makes it perfect for Raspberry Pis (and older computers).
+For this project, we're using Linux because it's free and pretty light in terms of space and performance; it can run on less powerful hardware, which makes it perfect for Raspberry Pis (and older computers).
 ## Configuring the Pi
 Starting this step I assume that you have a Pi and all its parts, including a microSD running Raspbian (Raspberry Pi OS).